-Nancy Satin moved to Boston from New York in 1974.
-She studied pottery and glaze chemistry with Trudi Curtis at Clay Design II in Marblehead, and in 1978, she established her own studio and won an Honorable Mention at the Marblehead Festival of the Arts.
+Nancy Satin has had an exceedingly varied and interesting life, growing up in New York City, where her parents owned a restaurant.
+She was an academic, not an artist, and after marrying at 19 and graduating college at 20, she became a high school English teacher in Long Beach, New York in 1965.
+She moved to Swampscott, MA, in 1974 with her husband and two small children, soon studying pottery and glaze chemistry with Trudi Curtis at Clay Design II in Marblehead.
+In 1978, she established her own pottery studio and won an Honorable Mention at the Marblehead Festival of the Arts.
 She participated in A Member’s Show of New Works at the Society of Arts & Crafts in Boston and won an Honorable Mention at the Swampscott Arts Association.
 Her whimsical pottery was sold by the Quadrum Gallery in Chestnut Hill and Jubilation Gallery in Newton Centre.
 She had her first solo exhibition at the Newton Free Library and another at the Calypso Cafe on Tremont Street in Boston.
-Her work was in the Goodfellow Catalog of Wonderful Things for Home & Office in 1985, and until 1987, she was represented by the Judith N. Wolov Gallery at the Boston Design Center.
-Life intruded, and Nancy spent the next eight years manufacturing women’s belts in her own company in Waltham, called Fashion Technologies.
+Her work was in the Goodfellow Catalog of Wonderful Things for Home & Office in 1985, and until 1986, she was represented by the Judith N. Wolov Gallery at the Boston Design Center.
+Life intruded, and she spent the next eight years manufacturing women’s belts in her own company in Waltham, MA, called Fashion Technologies.

-Nancy Satin has studios in Boston, MA and Palm Beach, FL.
+Nancy Satin has a studio in Palm Beach Gardens, FL.

 Interested in showing Nancy’s work?
 Tell her.

 I just wanted to say how much I appreciate you following my blog, I love your art and especially the Jelly fish, never thought I would find my self saying that but still, really inspirational work thank you.